adjtomo/seisflows/docs/manual/manual.rst

 Writing Custom System Interfaces
 --------------------------------

 If your needs are more specialized than any of the above options, please view ``seisflows.system`` source code to get a sense for how to write your own custom system interfaces.
-In our experience, system interfaces require no more than a few hundred lines of code, so writing your own is generally possible once your are familiar with your cluster environment and the SeisFlows framework.
+In our experience, system interfaces require no more than a few hundred lines of code, so writing your own is generally possible once you are familiar with the SeisFlows framework and your own cluster environment.

 Design Philosophy